Ab-initio exploration of Gd monolayer interfaced with WSe$_2$: from electronic and magnetic properties to the anomalous Hall effect: Introduction

 \subsection{Computational Details}

 Electronic ground-state calculations were performed using DFT with a plane-wave basis, as implemented in the Quantum Espresso 7.3 simulation package \cite{giannozzi2009quantum}.
 The variable-cell relaxation method was employed to optimize both the unit cell parameters and atomic coordinates in DFT+U, to consider the strongly localized f-electrons of Gd.
-The PBE-GGA \cite{perdew1996generalized} pseudopotential \cite{heine1970pseudopotential} was used to describe exchange-correlation effects, with a Hubbard parameter \cite{anisimov1991band,shick1999implementation} of $3.548~eV$ acting on the $f$-states calculated using the Hubbard Parameters (HP) module implementing density-functional perturbation theory (DFPT) in Quantum Espresso \cite{timrov2022hp}.
+The PBE-GGA \cite{perdew1996generalized} pseudopotential \cite{heine1970pseudopotential} was used to describe exchange-correlation effects, with a Hubbard parameter \cite{anisimov1991band,shick1999implementation} of $3.5~eV$ acting on the $f$-states calculated using the Hubbard Parameters (HP) module implementing density-functional perturbation theory (DFPT) in Quantum Espresso \cite{timrov2022hp}.
+The associated electronic and magnetic properties were found to remain unchanged within the range $3$ to $4$ eV.
 To ensure good convergence, we set the following DFT parameters: an energy cutoff (Ecut) of $200~Ry$, a $30~\mathrm{\AA}$ thick vacuum layer to prevent interactions between periodic repetition, a Monkhorst-Pack \cite{pack1977special} K-mesh of $15\times15\times1$ for self-consistent field (SCF) calculations, and $30\times30\times1$ for non-self-consistent field (NSCF) calculations.
 The convergence criteria were set to $10^{-8}~Ry $ for energy and $10^{-3}~Ry$ for forces.
+The volume cell relaxation (vc-relax) calculation yielded a lattice parameter of $a = 3.39~\mathrm{\AA}$.
+In this study, we focused on three distinct lattice parameters: $a = 3.32~\mathrm{\AA}$, corresponding to the lattice parameter of a monolayer WSe$_2$; $a = 3.39~\mathrm{\AA}$, obtained by relaxing both the cell and atomic positions; and $a = 3.44~\mathrm{\AA}$, to assess the influence of increasing the lattice parameter.